 - 1. Notification of appropriate law enforcement agency. - 2.
 Discipline up to and including a recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program through alternative placement or expulsion as determined by the school officials. - 3.
-Notification of parent/guardians in accordance with appropriate procedures. - a.
+Notification of parent/quardians in accordance with appropriate procedures. - a.
 If damaged property is personal property, notification of the victim's parents/guardians. - b.
 If damaged property is School Board property, damages are to be assessed by School Board employees and reported to the student and his/her parent/guardian with notification of responsibility for restitution to the School Board, if applicable.

-Weapons (Firearms)
+Weapons (Firearms): Use and /or Display

-The possession of any firearm (loaded or unloaded, operable or inoperable, replica or facsimile) including, but not limited to, a pistol, rifle, shot gun, zip gun, BB gun, starter gun, explosive propellant, or destructive device.
+The use and/or displaying of any firearm (loaded or unloaded, operable or inoperable, replica or facsimile) including, but not limited to, a pistol, rifle, shot gun, zip gun, BB gun, starter gun, explosive propellant, or destructive device.